aws/karpenter-provider-aws/designs/node-ownership.md

 ### 🔑  Recommendation

-The recommendation for the project is that we migrate all Karpenter logic that is currently operating on the node object (including node creation, node termination finalizing, de-provisioning, etc.) to the Machine CR, primarily because it allows us to cease mutating the Node object (or minimize it an minimum) while also giving a major point of observability for all users.
+The recommendation is migrating all scheduling decision state and the inflight node representation to the Machine CR.
+Node creation and Node termination will be driven through the Machine CR with a Node termination finalizer remaining on the Node for compatability.

 ## Related Projects/Documentation